NAHI Clinics | Veterinarians Without Borders

 Northern Animal Health Initiative (NAHI)

-Additionally, before you apply, please take a moment to click here and watch this video, which will provide you with information about the Northern Animal Health Initiative.
+To learn more about these clinics, we encourage you to click here and watch this video, which will provide you with information about the Northern Animal Health Initiative.
 While the video is slightly dated, most of the information remains relevant, with only a few minor changes.

 Thank you for your interest!